Brill Book Series: Studies on East Asian Religions

 - Jimmy Yu (University of Florida)

-This series is aimed at a much-needed platform for scholars on East Asian religions, and allow more effective communication between scholars active both within and outside East Asia.
+This series is aimed at a much-needed platform for scholars on East Asian religions, and allows more effective communication between scholars active both within and outside East Asia.
 The series is interdisciplinary in approach.
 It encourages a systematic use of methodologies employed in different disciplines, such as religious studies, political history, sociology, the history of war, the history of economies and international commerce.
-It aims to stimulate new directions of research in East Asian religions.
-This series encourages more empirical and innovative studies of different issues in East Asian religions.
+By stimulating new directions of research in East Asian religions, it encourages more empirical and innovative studies of different issues within the subject.

-In addition to the scholars of East Asian studies and in particular scholars of East Asian religions, publications to be brought out through this series will be of interest to experts in other areas and to the public audience as well.
+In addition to the scholars of East Asian studies and in particular scholars of East Asian religions, publications to be brought out through this series will be of interest to experts in other areas and a public audience as well.